If you or a loved one has been harmed in a Sacramento car accident or an Oakland car accident, you may be eligible for financial compensation.

 11 Things To Do After A Sacramento Or Oakland Car Accident

-2. AVOID MAKING A STATEMENT — It doesn't matter if an accident was your fault or not; you should avoid statements of guilt or apologizing.
-Even a simple, innocent statement such as "I'm sorry, I wasn't paying attention" can be seen as an admission of liability and used against you during a trial.
+- Avoid making a statement — It doesn’t matter if an accident was your fault or not; you should avoid statements of guilt or apologize.
+Even a simple, innocent statement such as “I’m sorry, I wasn’t paying attention” can be seen as an admission of liability and used against you during a trial.

-11. PROTECT YOUR RIGHTS, GET AN ATTORNEY — Many of our clients come to us after attempting to negotiate claims on their own.
+- Protect your rights, get an attorney — Many of our clients come to us after attempting to negotiate claims on their own.
 Nearly all of them were surprised at the tactics commonly employed by insurance companies.
-These tactics can include harassment, pressuring you to accept an offer, not returning calls and discounting injuries by claiming that the accident doesn't warrant either side seeking medical attention.
-No one wants to deal with this, especially when they're hurt.
-Contacting an attorney immediately after the accident will allow you to simply focus on getting better and fixing/replacing your car.
+These tactics can include harassment, pressuring you to accept an offer, not returning calls and discounting injuries by claiming that the accident doesn’t warrant either side seeking medical attention.
+No one wants to deal with this, especially when they’re hurt.
+Contacting an attorney immediately after the accident will allow you to simply focus on getting better and fixing/replacing your car

 If you have been injured in a car accident, contact one of our experienced personal injury attorneys today.
 Should your injuries make travel difficult or impossible, one of our lawyers can meet with you at your home or in the hospital.
 If we accept your case, there is never a fee unless we win.
-Give us a call toll free at 888-285-3333 or fill out the contact form below.
+Give us a call toll-freee at 888-285-3333 or request your free consultation online.